Columbia, Missouri: Media

 The city has two daily morning newspapers: the Columbia Missourian and the Columbia Daily Tribune.
 The Missourian is directed by professional editors and staffed by Missouri School of Journalism students who do reporting, design, copy editing, information graphics, photography, and multimedia.
-The Missourian publishes the weekly city magazine, Vox.
-With a daily circulation of nearly 20,000, the Daily Tribune is the most widely read newspaper in central Missouri.
+The Missourian publishes the monthly city magazine, Vox Magazine.
 The University of Missouri has the independent official bi-weekly student newspaper called The Maneater, and the quarterly literary magazine, The Missouri Review.
 The now-defunct Prysms Weekly was also published in Columbia.
 In late 2009, KCOU News launched full operations out of KCOU 88.1 FM on the MU Campus.
 The entirely student-run news organization airs a weekday newscast, The Pulse.

-The city has 4 television channels.
+The city has four television channels.
 Columbia Access Television (CAT or CAT-TV) is the public access channel.
 CPSTV is the education access channel, managed by Columbia Public Schools as a function of the Columbia Public Schools Community Relations Department.
 The Government Access channel broadcasts City Council, Planning and Zoning Commission, and Board of Adjustment meetings.

 Television

 Radio

-Columbia has 19 radio stations as well as stations licensed from Jefferson City, Macon and, Lake of the Ozarks.
+Columbia has 19 radio stations as well as stations licensed from Jefferson City, Macon, and Lake of the Ozarks.